-The MX group at MAX IV runs monthly or bimonthly workshops during the users run.
+The MX group at MAX IV runs one or two workshops during the users experiment period.
 The purpose of these workshops is to train new or infrequent users to carry out experiments at BioMAX.
 Since 2020 the training workshops have been conducted remotely through zoom.

 Topics include:

-• IT environment at MAX IV: Remote data collection, offline data processing, data transfer.
+- IT environment at MAX IV: Remote data collection, offline data processing, etc.

 Eligible participants must be members of an active proposal.
 Priority is given to users with scheduled beamtime during the weeks following the training.
-Note that is is not a crystallography course!
+Note that the workshops are not crystallography courses!
 Topics related to crystal diffraction theory and MX techniques are typically only discussed if they are relevant to specific experimental procedures at BioMAX.

 Applications and requirements